devadigapratham/ghosted/TESTPLAN.md

 ## 15. Nothing is lost when the sheet fails (needs a sheet)

-The point of saving locally first.
+Verifies that saving locally first actually protects the row.

 1. Connect a sheet, then break it — change the tab name in Options to one that doesn't exist.